HaanstootZA/sql-monitor/README.md

       - > java -version
    4. You should see the text.
       - > java version and the Java Version you installed

-### MySql

-#### Installation

-1. Download the MySQL windows installer from <https://dev.mysql.com/downloads/installer/>.
-2. Run the downloaded installer.
-   - Choose Developer Default as your option.
-   - Wait for the installation to ask you for a username and password.
-   - Set your root user password to "password".
-3. Copy the JDBC driver file
-   - From
-    > C:\Program Files (x86)\MySQL\Connector J 8.0\mysql-connector-java-8.0.25.jar
-   - To
-    > C:\Elastic\logstash-7.13.0\jdk\connectors
-4. Open an instance of MySQL Workbench.
-5. Execute the below create table statement within your sqlite session.

-    CREATE TABLE sys.`logWatcherTest` (
-        `Id` int NOT NULL AUTO_INCREMENT PRIMARY KEY, `Item` VARCHAR(255) NOT NULL,
-        `Price` DECIMAL(19, 3) NOT NULL
-    );

 ### Logstash for Windows